PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 ## Set Payment Method

-On the paypage, by default, all payment methods activated by the merchant in PayBy will be listed.
+On the paypage, by default, all payment methods activated by the merchant in Botim Money Business will be listed.
 To adjust the order of payment methods or temporarily disable some payment methods for the payer, configure it in Payment Methods.
-[Payment Methods](https://b.payby.com/payment-methods).
+[Payment Methods](https://b.botim.money/payment-methods).